CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 Boundary Conditions
 *******************

-Much of the infrastructure used in CICE, including the boundary routines, is adopted from POP.
-The boundary routines perform boundary communications among processors when MPI is in use and among blocks whenever there is more than one block per processor.
+The boundary routines perform boundary communications between blocks in CICE whether those blocks are on the same or different MPI tasks.
+Neighbor data is communicated between blocks via the ice_HaloUpdate method.
+The HaloUpdate also computes values on the halo at the edge of the grid.

 Boundary conditions are defined by the ``ns_boundary_type`` and ``ew_boundary_type`` namelist inputs.
-Valid values are ``open``, ``closed``, and ``cyclic``.
-In addition, ``tripole`` and ``tripoleT`` are options for the ``ns_boundary_type``.
+Valid values are ``open``, ``closed``, ``cyclic``, ``zero_gradient``, and ``linear_extrap``.
+In addition,
+``tripole`` and ``tripoleT`` are options for the ``ns_boundary_type``.
-``closed`` imposes a land mask on the boundary with a two gridcell depth and is only supported for rectangular grids.
+``closed`` imposes a land mask on the boundary with a two gridcell depth and is only supported for rectangular grids.  ``zero_gradient`` and ``linear_extrap`` apply boundary conditions of zero or constant gradient values based on interior values near the boundary.  ``cyclic`` boundary conditions communicate neighbor data from the opposite side of the grid.  ``open`` boundary conditions do not impose any values on the boundary.
+This might be useful in cases where external data is specified on the outside boundary.
+The ``zero_gradient`` and ``linear_extrap`` boundary conditions have been implemented as an interim step toward a regional grid capability.
+Until restoring options are complete and the regional capability is fully tested, these boundary conditions may produce nonphysical values such as negative ice thickness.
 In general, where the boundary is land or where there is no ice on the boundary, the boundary_type settings and boundary conditions play no role.

 In the displaced-pole global grids, the mask (kmt) file has at least one row of